Raju-jrDev/Multi-regression-analysis-of-factors-influencing-mortality-/README.md

 and  analyze  all  of  these  conflicting  influences  together  to  get  an  accurate  insight  into  the  influences  on  adult mortality.

-DATA 603 (Fall 2024)
-3

-Question  3  (Methodology):  Please  briefly  describe  the  data  you  have  (or  plan  to  acquire)  to  help  answer  the research  topics  above.
+(Methodology):  Please  briefly  describe  the  data  you  have  (or  plan  to  acquire)  to  help  answer  the research  topics  above.
 Include:  what  type  of  variable  or  variables  are  included  (quantitative,  qualitative,  etc.), how the variable or variables are measured (the measurement scale), and any other general info you may have on the variable(s) [2 pts]